BJWRD/cicd-kubernetes-jenkins-pipeline/README.md

 <img width="371" alt="image" src="https://user-images.githubusercontent.com/83971386/195888471-8d6fcb01-742b-46cd-8bdb-f3549ee1b3d9.png">

 ## Adding Credentials
+###   1. Adding Docker Hub Credentials
-Before we begin with the Pipeline creation, we will need to add our Docker Hub credentials to our Jenkins profile.
+Before we begin with the Pipeline creation, we will need to add our Docker Hub and Git credentials to our Jenkins profile.

 Select 'Manage Jenkins' -